apache/arrow/docs/source/python/timestamps.rst

 Looking again at utc_df.show() we see one of the impacts of the session time zone.
-The naive timestamp was initially converted assuming UTC, the instant it reflects is actually earlier then the naive time zone from the PST converted data frame:
+The naive timestamp was initially converted assuming UTC, the instant it reflects is actually earlier than the naive time zone from the PST converted data frame:

 ::